divyanshu575/pursify/wwwroot/README.txt

 - Added scaffolding to generate CRUD pages for the "Movie" model.

-- Add a new scaffolded item; in "Controllers", Scaffolding creates the following:

-A movies controller: Controllers/PursesController.cs Razor view files for Create, Delete, Details, Edit, and Index pages: Views/Purses/*.cshtml A database context class: Data/pursifyContext.cs
+- Add a new scaffolded item; in "Controllers", which creates: a purses controller: Controllers/PursesController.cs, Razor view files for Create, Delete, Details, Edit, and Index pages: Views/Purses/*.cshtml, and a database context class: Data/pursifyContext.cs.

 - Created a new class "SeedData" in the Models folder, it has the data that will be used to populate the DB.